 He spread the original values of Sikhi and encouraged people young and old to follow the original rules and tenets of Sikhi.

-Sant Bhindranwale stood against the oppressive Indian Government, more notable for his defense of Harmandir Sahib Amritsar from the Indra Gandhi Army attack in which he and other freedom fighters protected the innocent at the Akal Takht complex, including the Golden Temple, in Amritsar.
+Sant Bhindranwale stood against the oppressive Indian Government, fighting for Panjabs water rights and against the illegal water distribution plans.
+More notable his defence of Harmandir Sahib Amritsar from the Indra Gandhi Army attack in which he and other freedom fighters protected the innocent at the Akal Takht complex, including the Golden Temple, in Amritsar.

 NOTE: IMAGE SHOWN IN LOW RES.
-PRINT WILL BE HIGH QUALITY.
+ORIGINAL IS HIGH QUALITY.

 - 1.5" (3.8 cm) depth